rzr/webthing-node/docs/README.md

 #### MOZILLA IOT GATEWAY ON ARTIK710 (TODO) ####

+* TODO: This part is not ready consider to run on regular desktop or reference hardware (RasPi)

 ARTIK 5,7 or even 10 should be able to support Mozilla-IoT's gateway which was originaly targetting RaspberryPi as reference platform and thus Raspbian OS.